EnricoPicci/chat-code-angular/prompts.md

 The Wikipedia summary interface should be moved to the WikiService class.
 Make sure that the tests of WikiService compile and work.

+### Fix subscription within subscription
+this is not good rxJs idiomatic code since there is a subcription within a subscription. fix the code so that there is just one subscription through which, when selectedArticle$ notifies a new selected article, the fetchSummary logic is performed